freemercury/Widefield_wavefront_sensor/README.md

 **Authors:** Yuduo Guo, Yuhan Hao, Sen Wan, Hao Zhang, Laiyu Zhu, Yi Zhang,  Jiamin Wu, Qionghai Dai & Lu Fang

 **Acknowledgements**: We acknowledge the support of the staff of the Xinglong 80cm Tsinghua - National Astronomical Observatory, Chinese Academic of Sciences.
+This project is supported in part by the National Natural Science Foundation of China (NSFC) (numbers 62125106, 61860206003 and 62088102, to L.F., number 62222508, to J.W.) and in part by Ministry of Science and Technology of China (contract number 2021ZD0109901, to L.F.).

 ​